kuzminrobin/fcl/CallLogging.md

     * Make separate examples and/or tests.

 * ---
+* Reader practice: Come up with the ideas of what's not covered in FCL (but is achievable).
 * Enabling or disabling logging upon infra creation (log `main()` or not, log thread func or not).
 * `#[loggable(<MyStruct as MyPureTrait>::pure_method)]` is the same as
   `#[loggable(MyPureTrait::pure_method)]`.